 An Instant Pot will replace many kitchen tools and appliances in your kitchen.
 It can work as a slow cooker, pressure cooker, steamer, rice cooker, yogurt maker, and can even saute.
 Save space in your rig, and save time cooking, by using an Instant Pot.

-The high temperatures and sealed environment of an Instant Pot produces savory results by locking in moisture, reducing your need for cooking oils and other saturated fats.
+The high temperatures and sealed environment of an Instant Pot produce savory results by locking in moisture, reducing your need for cooking oils and other saturated fats.
 Expect cooking time to be cut in half (or more) for most dishes.

 Try Sous Vide